-The illusion of inclusion is code for well-intentioned behavior that is unhelpful.
-The issue with short-term diversity and inclusion statements and initiatives that are short term or developed as a knee-jerk reaction is just that: they are short-lived.
-They are often words met with no real actions developed to address systems or usher in change.
+The illusion of inclusion is code for well-intentioned behavior that is ultimately unhelpful.
+Intent vs. impact.
+The issue with diversity and inclusion statements and initiatives that are short term or developed as a knee-jerk reaction is just that: they are short lived and inconsistent.
+They are often just words with no real actions developed to address systems or usher in change.
 Inequality cannot be addressed by words alone; we need concrete steps to take action to drive true inclusion.

-Diversity and inclusion is a journey not a destination.
-Years of inequality cannot be undone in swift short-term actions.
-It takes time to embed diversity and inclusion into the culture.
-To avoid looking disingenuous, watch out for these pitfalls.
+Centuries of inequality cannot be undone in swift “check the box” actions (like rainbow washing).
+It takes time to embed diversity and inclusion into the culture of your organization.
+To avoid being disingenuous, watch out for these main pitfalls and illusions.

 Corporate speak.
 No one wants to hear more rhetoric.
 They want real, honest dialogues and stories about diversity and inclusion.
 They want to hear CEOs and C-suite leaders sharing their perspectives and showing vulnerability and real emotion for the human side of work, followed up by action to address inequitable systems.

 Lack of diversity.
-C-suites and boards that are male and pale are normal, yet still a problem.
+C-suites and boards are led by 92%+ white males and these numbers have been stagnant for many years.
 If you are committed to inclusion, you must be doing things to drive diversity the top layers of your organization.
 We have a broken pipeline that keeps diverse populations at the front lines from moving up through the ranks.

 Excuses.
-Dismissively saying, “it is getting better” or “it has always been this way” or “our industry is male-dominated” is not okay anymore.
+Dismissively saying, “it is getting better” or “it has always been this way” or “our industry is male-dominated” is not acceptable.
 Accepting the status quo leads to more of the status quo.
 If we want things to change, we have to be willing to lead the change.

 No definition.
-Diversity and inclusion without clarity and intention are a big miss.
+Diversity and inclusion without clarity and intention will cause stagnation.
 Have a documented, intentional statement outlining what diversity and inclusion mean, why they matter, and provide a strategy and roadmap for how you are taking action on them over time.